Balance-Analytics-io/BALANCE_Media_Preview/posts/pool-landscape-report-june-2023-week-1/pool-landscape-report-june-2023-week-1.md

 <blockquote class="twitter-tweet tw-align-center"><p lang="en" dir="ltr">📌Mark the day as we take a step towards <a href="https://twitter.com/hashtag/Cardano?src=hash&amp;ref_src=twsrc%5Etfw">#Cardano</a> <a href="https://twitter.com/hashtag/governance?src=hash&amp;ref_src=twsrc%5Etfw">#governance</a> with the very first on-chain poll. 📊<br><br>The <a href="https://twitter.com/hashtag/CardanoFoundation?src=hash&amp;ref_src=twsrc%5Etfw">#CardanoFoundation</a> has published a first question regarding k and minPoolCost parameters.<br><br>🗳SPOs can cast their ballot until the end of the epoch.<br><br>➡️<a href="https://t.co/tVrI8LnXaK">https://t.co/tVrI8LnXaK</a> <a href="https://t.co/nIzqsEBhj2">pic.twitter.com/nIzqsEBhj2</a></p>&mdash; Cardano Foundation (@Cardano_CF) <a href="https://twitter.com/Cardano_CF/status/1659032512457474048?ref_src=twsrc%5Etfw">May 18, 2023</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-The SPO Poll on the **Reward Sharing Scheme: k and minPoolCost** was a great catalyst to get people thinking about what pools they delegate to, what they represent, and most importantly, what the long term security and decentralization of Cardano.
+The SPO Poll on the **Reward Sharing Scheme: k and minPoolCost** was a great catalyst to get people thinking about what pools they delegate to, what they represent, and most importantly, the long term security and decentralization of Cardano.

 In all seriousness, Stake Pools and the Ada Staking Rewards provide the fundamental primative to the monetary policy, blockchain consensus (minting blocks), and the Sybil and Off-Chain Government Attack Resistance thru holding Ada and being decentralized.